TRAX Modernization

 REFLECTION

-I truly enjoyed working on this project thanks excellent synergy between UX, engineering, and product teams.
-I led weekly check-ins that provided team members the opportunity to ask questions about designs.
-Despite working in different global time zones, we could pivot rapidly with new user research and scheduled regular design audits.
-I felt we all followed an agile mindset, making this project a treat.
+I truly enjoyed working on this project, thanks to the excellent synergy among the UX, engineering, and product teams.
+Leading weekly check-ins, I ensured team members had the opportunity to ask questions about designs.
+Despite operating in different global time zones, we could pivot rapidly with new user research and scheduled regular design audits.
+I felt we all aligned to the same agile mindset, making this project a delightful experience.

-This project taught me the value of strategizing product improvement before jumping into designing.
-The mapping and prioritizing efforts taken at the start of the project provided a roadmap of which features to focus on first, starting with Shipment Search.
-As I began designing the next feature, the company underwent an external acquisition, resulting in my reassignment to a different team.
-I am grateful that we prioritized the Shipment Search functionality because I provided the highest impact by focusing on this module first.
+This project taught me the value of strategic product planning before diving into the design phase.
+The mapping and prioritizing efforts taken at the start of the project provided a clear roadmap of which features to focus on first.
+As I began designing the next feature, a company acquisition reshaped the landscape, resulting in the handoff of this project to a different team.
+I am grateful for the foresight in prioritizing the Shipment Search functionality, as this initial focus resulted in the highest impact for the project.

 My exceptional teammates for this project include Eva Abella, Senior UX Researcher, and Conan Zhang, Product Manager.
-Also, shoutout to the many talented engineers who worked on this project: Lakmini Amararathne, Chaminda Vitharana, Shalika Liyanage, and others.
+A shoutout also goes to the many talented engineers who worked on this project.